MadhuKashyap/Kafka/notes.md

 #### Zookeeper
 - Kafka is a distributed system with multiple brokers.
 It needs:
 - A central place to store metadata, like:
     - What topics exist.
     - Where partitions are located.
     - Which broker is the leader for each partition.
-- Coordination between brokers, like:
+  Coordination between brokers, like:
     - Electing a controller broker.
     - Handling broker failures.

+#### KRaft
+- Kafka’s newer architecture (starting from Kafka 2.8+) eliminates the usage of zookeeper for maintaining metadata and broker coordination.
+- A set of brokers form a quorum (called the controller quorum) that collectively manages cluster metadata .
+- This quorum elects a controller leader among themselves to coordinate cluster metadata updates.
+- One broker in this quorum acts as the controller leader to process metadata changes and coordinate the cluster.
+- The quorum ensures high availability and fault tolerance of metadata management — if the current leader fails, another quorum member takes over seamlessly.

 #### Summary
 <img width="503" alt="image" src="https://github.com/user-attachments/assets/aee0653c-9e47-468a-b16f-58bd9d5fa0cd" />